MarsRaw/mars-raw-utils/README.md

 Builds for RPM, MacOSX and Windows are in the plan.
 Though the project has built and run from MacOSX and Windows, I haven't worked out the installation method in a way that handles the calibration data.

+## Specifying Calibration Data Location:
+By default, if the software is installed using the .deb file in Debian/Ubuntu, the calibration files will be located in `/usr/share/mars_raw_utils/data/`.
+In Homebrew on MacOS, they will be located in `/usr/local/share/mars_raw_utils/data/`.
+For installations using `cargo install --path .` or custom installations, you can set the calibration file directory by using the `MARS_RAW_DATA` environment variable.
+The variable will override the default locations, as well.

 ## Mars Science Laboratory (Curiosity):
 ### Fetch Raws: